arangamani/blog/_posts/2013-07-28-customizing-irb-and-pry-sessions.md

 end
 {% endhighlight %}

-Now that I have my rc file is setup to prepare my project when I am in my [jenkins_api_client](http://www.arangamani.net/jenkins_api_client) project directory, when I enter the Pry session, my project is loaded and ready for me to play with.
-If I change my directory to a different project, that project will be loaded instead.
+Now that I have my rc file setup to prepare my project when I am in my [jenkins_api_client](http://www.arangamani.net/jenkins_api_client) project directory, when I enter the Pry session, my project is loaded and ready for me to play with.
+If I change my directory to a different project and enter irb/pry session again, that project will be loaded instead.

 {% highlight bash %}
 Kannans-MacBook-Pro:jenkins_api_client kannanmanickam$ pry